Taylor Barnard

-A reserve driver for McLaren's Formula E team since 2024, Barnard made his debut at the Monaco ePrix as a replacement for Sam Bird, where he became the youngest driver to start an ePrix and the youngest point scorer.
-He was promoted as a full-time driver for 2024–25, becoming the youngest polesitter and the youngest podium finisher in Formula E.
+Barnard was signed as a reserve and development driver for the McLaren Formula E Team in 2024 and made his debut at the 2024 Monaco ePrix as a replacement for Sam Bird.
+He was promoted as a full-time driver in 2024–25.
+Barnard has numerous records in Formula E as the youngest driver to start an ePrix, the youngest points scorer, the youngest podium finisher, the youngest polesitter, the youngest front row starter, the youngest race leader, the youngest driver to set the fastest lap, and the youngest ePrix winner.

 Early and personal life

-Taylor Barnard was born on 1 June 2004 in Norwich, Norfolk, England.
+Barnard was born on 1 June 2004 in Norwich, Norfolk, England.
 He was raised nearby in Horsford.

 Barnard labels Ayrton Senna, three-time Formula One World Drivers' Champion, as his racing idol.

 Junior racing career

 Karting

 Barnard began karting in 2012 at the Trent Valley Kart Club.
 From there, he branched out to the Super 1 National Championship, where he would remain until his title victory in 2017.
 Added to that, Barnard won the Kartmasters British Grand Prix on two occasions, as well as winning the LGM Series in the IAME Cadet category.

-The Briton moved onto the European stage in 2018, racing in the OK Junior class for KR Motorsport, for whom he would win the WSK Final Cup at season's end.
+Barnard moved onto the European stage in 2018, racing in the OK Junior class for KR Motorsport, for whom he would win the WSK Final Cup at season's end.
 Having become a karting protégé of Nico Rosberg and joined the Formula One World Champion's Racing Academy, Barnard progressed into the OK Senior category the following year.
 He would win the WSK Champions Cup at the start of the campaign, whilst coming fourth in the European Championship.
 That year, Barnard also finished second in the Karting World Championship, missing out narrowly to Lorenzo Travisanutto in wet conditions.
 Barnard remained with Rosberg Racing Academy for his final karting season in 2020, where he once again ended up as the runner-up of the World Championship, this time losing out against Callum Bradshaw.
 That year brought more trophies however, with Barnard taking another WSK Champions Cup crown, as well as winning the WSK Open Cup.

 Lower formulae

-2020

 Barnard made his car racing debut in 2020, competing in three rounds of the Italian F4 Championship for AKM Motorsport.
 With two points coming from the weekend at Monza, Barnard ended up 26th in the standings.

-2021

 Barnard racing in the 2021 ADAC Formula 4 Championship at the Red Bull Ring.

 For 2021, Barnard partnered up with BWR Motorsports, a team affiliated with his mentor Nico Rosberg, to compete in the ADAC Formula 4 Championship.
 However, following just three rounds, in which Barnard took a best result of fourth, the team was forced to miss two events, only returning for the season finale.
 Because of this, the Briton finished 17th in the championship, taking 17 points.